top of page

 • Expected behavior

-This resource is perfect for celebrating the Spring season and the Easter holiday in a fun way while focusing on social-emotional learning.
+These bundles are perfect for celebrating the Spring season and the Easter and St. Patrick's Day holiday sin a fun way while focusing on social-emotional learning.

-You'll get puzzles, mazes, would you rather? movement game, expected behavior game, dice, and color by code feelings activities!
+You'll get puzzles, mazes, would you rather? movement game, expected behavior game, dice, and color by code feelings activities and more!
+Check them out today!

 Sensory Inspired Feelings Dough and Drawing Mats Activity